equitymarkets/7North/README.md

 * Resort-qualities bring in medium- to high-net worth clientele for a relatively affordable resort experience

 Macro benefits:
-* Re-establishes town as a center of commerce and tourism given surroundings
+* Re-establishes town as a center of commerce, education, and tourism given surroundings
+* Encourages increased usage of Paoli-Thorndale line

 Challenges
 * Amtrak lien